-4. The Bill also removes the statutory right of access to schools by careers advisers (under Sections 43-45 of the Education Act, 1997), and if enacted would remove the current duty on schools (also under the Education Act, 1997) to provide a programme of careers education (usually a taught programme delivered directly by the school covering, for example, labour market information, interview skills, and leading to young people gaining the skills for career decision-making, career planning, and thus well prepared for making the best use of independent and impartial careers advice and guidance from expert careers advisers).
+7. The Bill also removes the statutory right of access to schools by careers advisers (under Sections 43-45 of the Education Act, 1997).
+If enacted the Bill would also remove the current duty on schools (under the Education Act, 1997) to provide a programme of careers education (usually a taught programme delivered directly by the school covering, for example, labour market information, interview skills, and leading to young people gaining the essential skills for career decision-making, career planning, and thus well prepared for making the best use of independent and impartial careers advice and guidance from expert careers advisers).